Switching Channels: Plot

-Filmed primarily in Canada with a Canadian director (Ted Kotcheff), Switching Channels features many popular Canadian character actors in supporting roles: Al Waxman as Berger, the station manager, Ken James as Warden Terwilliger, Barry Flatman and Anthony Sherwood as television reporters Zaks and Carvalho, Joe Silver as newswriter Mordsini, Tony Rosato, Jackie Richardson, Philip Akin, Laura Robinson, Fiona Reid and Jack Duffy.
-It also co-stars Charles Kimbrough as the hapless Governor.

 Production

-The male lead was meant to be played by Michael Caine but he was delayed filming Jaws: The Revenge.
+The male lead John "Sully" Sullivan was meant to be played by Michael Caine but he was delayed filming Jaws: The Revenge.
 Burt Reynolds was cast instead.
 Reynolds recalled:

 I wasn't doing anything other than sitting around mulling over the lint in my belly button...
-I've always been a great fan of Ted Kotcheff - I really liked North Dallas Forty - and I loved the period of films, the thirties and the forties, The Front Page comes out of.
+I've always been a great fan of Ted Kotcheff—I really liked North Dallas Forty—and I loved the period of films, the thirties and the forties, The Front Page comes out of.
 I hope Cary Grant, whom I knew and admired, won't be whirling in his grave over what we've done.
 But we're keeping it fast and talky: some scenes are eight pages of dialogue.

 Turner-Reynolds Feuding

 Kathleen Turner and Burt Reynolds had a very strained working relationship on set, and both commented negatively on one another in the years after.

 In 2018, Kathleen Turner said the following of her experience working with Burt Reynolds on Switching Channels:

-"Working with Burt Reynolds was terrible.
+Working with Burt Reynolds was terrible.
 The first day Burt came in he made me cry.
 He said something about not taking second place to a woman.
 His behavior was shocking.
 It never occurred to me that I wasn’t someone’s equal.
 I left the room sobbing.
-I called my husband and said, 'I don’t know what to do.'
-He said, 'You just do the job.'
+I called my husband and said, "I don't know what to do."
+He said, "You just do the job."
 It got to be very hostile because the crew began taking sides.
 But as for the performance, I was able to put the negativity aside.
-I’m not convinced Burt was."
+I'm not convinced Burt was.

-In March 2018, when he was asked by Andy Cohen who the most overrated actor of the 1970s and 1980s was, Reynolds cited Turner.
+In March 2018, when Reynolds was asked by Andy Cohen who the most overrated actor of the 1970s and 1980s was, he cited Turner.